 The side effects of fatigue are often compared to driving under the influence of alcohol, and the statistics available for vehicle accidents backs up the danger from fatigue on the roads.
 By proactively avoiding fatigue, drivers can remove much of the risk associated with their profession.
 With data in hand, drivers can plan nap periods, get more effective rest, and experience better state of wellbeing.

 While the entire industry plays a part in helping to remove fatigue from the road, only drivers can understand their own cognitive awareness.
 Tools like the ReadiBand help to empower drivers and heavy vehicle operators alike with the information that they need to make better decisions on the road.
-To learn more about how the ReadiBand can provide insights to drivers and their organizations, talk to an expert at Fatigue Science about scheduling a demo.

 - Reduce Fatigue-Related Accidents